B.C. avian flu outbreak likely spread through commercial bird farming - Kelowna Capital News

 B.C.’s second case of domestic avian influenza has been confirmed in a small flock in the City of Kelowna, but it is unclear what the government considers to be a small flock.

 Giroux said that birds in industrial livestock operations live in close quarters and typically have low genetic diversity because they are from the same parent stock.
-Giroux said that these birds are prime candidates for infections of highly pathogenic viruses, like H5N1.
+He explained that because of this the birds are prime candidates for infections of highly pathogenic viruses, like H5N1.

 The Ministry of Agriculture and Food said that producers within a 12-kilometre radius in both the North and Central Okanagan have been notified of the positive test result.